-- Did Not Consider TERP as Incentive Program (Only VW Funding) - Considered Income Tax Credits for Incentives- Texas Does Not Have Income Tax - Did Consider Utility Funding as Funding Availability - Texas operates differently and utilities are restricted from funding activities that increase grid demand. - Ability to work with utilities is a factor fleets consider on where to deploy EV trucks. - Considered Polices Such as Advanced Clean Truck Rule and NESCAUM Multi-State Medium- and Heavy-Duty Zero Emission Vehicle MOU Supporting Truck Electrification
+- Did Not Consider TERP as Incentive Program (Only VW Funding) - Considered Income Tax Credits for Incentives-Texas Does Not Have Income Tax - Did Consider Utility Funding as Funding Availability - Texas utilities are restricted from funding activities that increase grid demand. - Ability to Work with Utilities is a Factor Fleets Consider on Where to Deploy EV Trucks. - Considered Polices Such as Advanced Clean Truck Rule and NESCAUM Multi-State Medium- and Heavy-Duty Zero Emission Vehicle MOU Supporting Truck Electrification